 I-3306A: I-40 Widening - Orange County

 NCDOT has performed preliminary noise analyses for this project and an initial Traffic Noise Report has been prepared.
 In this study, noise walls were evaluated at 16 locations along the I-3306A project.
 Of these, 4 preliminarily meet feasibility and reasonableness criteria.
-These 4 locations are shown in red hatching as potential noise abatement areas on the updated public hearing maps shown below.
+These 4 locations are shown in red hatching as potential noise abatement areas on the updated Public Meeting Maps referenced below.
 As part of the project’s final design activities, additional noise studies will be conducted to identify recommended noise wall locations.

 Once recommended noise wall locations are identified during final design, all property owners and tenants who are benefitted by a wall will be asked to vote on the wall.
 At that time, NCDOT will contact property owners and tenants who are eligible to vote and explain the balloting process and what they are being asked to vote on.
 Only recommended noise walls that pass this voting process will be constructed.